Which city is cheaper, Brisbane or Canberra?

 Canberra is cooler than Brisbane in the winter.
 The temperature in Canberra is usually 11°C (52°F) in July, and Brisbane stays around 15°C (59°F).

 In July, Canberra usually receives less rain than Brisbane.
-At this time of the year, Canberra gets 43 mm (1.7 in) of rain, while Brisbane receives 64 mm (2.5 in) of rain.
+Canberra gets 43 mm (1.7 in) of rain, while Brisbane receives 64 mm (2.5 in) of rain each month for the winter.

 Both Brisbane and Canberra during the spring are popular places to visit.